1 Samuel 16:1-13

 The Lord does not judge by outward appearance or the height of one’s stature even though Samuel feels compelled to tell us Jesse’s youngest son was ruddy and handsome and had beautiful eyes.
 Maybe his GQ good looks made David the shepherd prone to wander despite the desires of the heart only God could see.
-He doesn’t suffer Saul’s fate but handsome David, consumed by his passions, doesn’t get away scot-free.
+He doesn’t suffer Saul’s fate but handsome David, consumed by his passions, doesn’t get away scot free.
 The sword of conflict never leaves his house and he will have as many enemies within his own palace as without.
 So what is it that makes David a man after God’s own heart?
 Most will quote Psalm 51, his act of poetic contrition after Nathan nails him with a story of rich man who steals a poor man’s perfect lamb.
 “You are the man!”
-David, like so many of us, is capable of self deception on a grand scale.
-When he is confronted by the truth he can no longer hide behind his crown.
+David, like so many of us, is capable of self deception on a grand scale until confronted by the truth that there is nowhere to hide.
 “Create in me a clean heart, O God” is as much an appeal to God’s own heart as it is David’s desperate desire for his heart to return to the relationship he had with God before his weak will threatened to ruin it all.
-And therein lies our hope.
+And therein likes our hope.
 In the cross of Christ we have every reason to trust that God’s heart is inextricably bound to ours and that with or without ruddy good looks our wandering ways cannot separate us from the love of God in Christ Jesus our Lord.